 Our law clerks and interns make so much of our work possible.
-Join our team to do substantive policy and litigation work on behalf of the Asian American and Pacific Islander community.
+Join our team to do substantive policy and litigation work on behalf of the Asian American community.

 - Draft blogs, press releases, pitch letters, and other communications documents as assigned

 - Research journalists for potential outreach